pkp/pkp-docs/learning-ojs/en/settings-website.md

 ![OJS 3.3 Announcements menu enabled in the sidebar with an option to add and edit announcements.](./assets/learning-ojs3.3-settings-website-announcements.png)

+This PKP School video explains how to configure the Website settings in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="3vAR6lu-4DE" provider="youtube" title="Video of OJS website settings demonstration"%}
+{% include video.html id="3vAR6lu-4DE" provider="youtube" title="Video of how to configure website settings in OJS"%}

 ### Lists